05Understanding scores & grades

 ScoreRatingWhat it means

-50–69GoodSolid candidate with one or two weaker areas.
+60–74GoodSolid candidate with minor gaps.
 Worth investigating — check the detail view.

 “Is right now a good time to trade options on this stock?”